We learn through play

 - medium-term plans describe the enhancement of our continuous provision to meet learning needs and follow our children’s interests;

-short-term plans detail the daily provision, adapting it to meet the children’s interests and needs.
+Short-term plans detail the daily provision, adapting it to meet the children’s interests and needs.
 We use the “In the moment planning” format to ensure that the children’s interests, needs and next steps for learning are catered for.
 This means we document after the event to show next steps for learning and teachable moments.
 Rather than trying to plan in advance.

 In the moment Planning

 Young children have a natural desire to learn, explore and be curious about the world.
-Their play often mimics their real life experiences and through their play is the opportunity to practise new skills and develop their interests.
-It means that the environment will be carefully planned out and designed to ensure the core provison meets the needs of all children with teachable moments happening alongside the enhanced offer “in the moment”.
+Their play often mimics their real life experiences and through their play is the opportunity to practice new skills and develop their interests.
+It means that the environment will be carefully planned out and designed to ensure the core provision meets the needs of all children with teachable moments happening alongside the enhanced offer “in the moment”.

 How we Plan, Record and Report for individual children

 Every child is regularly observed and assessed.
-We follow a cycle that will focus on 6 children per week per class to ensure very rigourous and in depth observations over a whole term.
+We follow a cycle that will focus on 6 children per week per class to ensure very rigorous and in depth observations over a whole term.
 From these observations and assessments the staff set individual targets to ensure each child reaches their full potential.